basham/swit-workshop-a11y/slides.md

 ## Page title

-- Unique, succinct
+- Be unique, succinct.
-- Most specific first
+- Most specific first.
-- Include page-level alert
+- Include page-level alert.
-- Manually update in single-page apps
+- Manually update in single-page apps.

 > Error: Could not submit | Call for proposals | Some Conference

 Notes:
-Whenever you follow a link or change tabs, a screen reader first announces the title of the page.
+Whenever you follow a link or change browser tabs, a screen reader first announces the title of the page.
 This title could be long.
 So, it is best if the most important information is placed first, so you don't have to wait long, to know if that's the page that is wanted.
-But this also helps visual users, as they can quickly scan a list of tabs and see which tab they should open, without clicking a bunch of them.
+But this also helps visual users, as they can quickly scan a list of browser tabs and see which tab they should open, without clicking a bunch of them.

 If there is a page-level alert, such as an error, that could be included as the first part of the title.